swiftlang/swift/docs/SIL.rst

   stored to.
 SIL provides special instructions for indirectly accessing address-only values.

+Some additional meaningful categories of type:

+- A *heap object reference* type is a type whose representation consists of a single strong-reference-counted pointer.
+This includes all class types, the ``Builtin.ObjectPointer`` and ``Builtin.ObjCPointer`` types, and archetypes that conform to one or more class protocols.
+- A *reference type* is more general in that its low-level representation may include additional global pointers alongside a strong-reference-counted pointer.
+This includes all heap object reference types and adds thick function types and protocol/protocol composition types that conform to one or more class protocols.
+All reference types can be ``retain``-ed and ``release``-d.
+Reference types also have *ownership semantics* for their referenced heap object; see `Reference Counting`_ below.

 Swift types may not translate one-to-one to SIL types.
 In particular, tuple types are canonicalized, and function types are canonicalized and mangled in order to encode calling convention and resilience rules.
 Function input argument